dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/dbt-semantic-layer.md

 sidebar_label: "dbt Semantic Layer"
 ---

 :::info Coming soon
-The dbt Semantic Layer is undergoing some sophisticated changes, enabling more complex metric definitions and efficient querying.
-As part of these changes, the dbt_metrics package will be deprecated and replaced with MetricFlow.
-For more info, check out the [The dbt Semantic Layer: what's next?](https://www.getdbt.com/blog/dbt-semantic-layer-whats-next/) and [dbt_metrics deprecation](https://docs.getdbt.com/blog/deprecating-dbt-metrics) blog.
+The dbt Semantic Layer is undergoing some [sophisticated changes](https://www.getdbt.com/blog/dbt-semantic-layer-whats-next/), enabling you to define more complex metrics and query them efficiently.

+**What’s changing?** The dbt_metrics package will be [deprecated](https://docs.getdbt.com/blog/deprecating-dbt-metrics) and replaced with [MetricFlow](/docs/build/metricflow-core-concepts), a new way to define metrics in dbt.

+**What's new?**  Learn how to [Build your metrics](/docs/build/build-metrics-intro) using MetricFlow, which is one of four key components that makes up the revamped dbt Semantic Layer.
+It handles SQL query construction and defines the specification for dbt semantic models and metrics.
 :::

 The dbt Semantic Layer allows data teams to centrally define essential business metrics like `revenue`, `customer`, and `churn` in the modeling layer (your dbt project) for consistent self-service within downstream data tools like BI and metadata management solutions.
 The dbt Semantic Layer provides the flexibility to define metrics on top of your existing models and then query those metrics and models in your analysis tools of choice.